 Also, scammers might ask for money or might advise you to install certain software in order to remove the deceptive pop-up.
 Either way, you will only end up losing your money, wasting time and possibly losing important files and personal data.

 When you receive the 0xa297sa error code along with the deceptive pop-up you should choose to remove the malware instead.
 And here you have the troubleshooting steps to follow.

-How to remove the 0xa297sa tech support scam error
+How do I remove the 0xa297sa tech support scam error?

 The first thing to do is to stop the processes started by the 0xa297sa tech support scam malware: